-Falls among elderly reduced by state programMarch 13th, 2014 in Health /
+Falls among elderly reduced by state programMarch 13, 2014 in Medicine & Health / Health

 A low-cost program reduced falls in the elderly by 17 percent statewide, illustrating the value and effectiveness of using existing aging services, such as senior centers, in preventing falls, a University of Pittsburgh Graduate School of Public Health study determined.

 Pitt Public Health researchers followed nearly 2,000 older Pennsylvanians between 2010 and 2011 to determine the effectiveness of the state's Healthy Steps for Older Adults, a voluntary fall-prevention program.
 Results of the study, funded by the U.S. Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH), will be published in the May issue of the American Journal of Public Health and are now available online.

 "There is a high prevalence of falls among people 65 and older that increases with age, as does the inability to get up after a fall," said lead author Steven Albert, Ph.D., chairman of the Department of Behavioral and Community Health Sciences at Pitt Public Health.
 "A challenge for public health officials is to decrease the risk of falls without encouraging reduced physical activity.
 Our research shows that the Healthy Steps for Older Adults program is a successful tool to help reduce falls."

 According to the CDC, one in three adults aged 65 and older falls each year and, of those who fall, 20 to 30 percent suffer moderate to severe injuries that make it hard for them to live independently, and increase their risk of early death.

 By 2020, the CDC estimates, the annual direct and indirect cost of fall injuries will reach $67.7 billion.